giacbrd/SmartPipeline/docs/usage.rst

 but also for all other exceptions.

 :class:`.SoftError` exceptions have to be explicitly raised.
-A stage soft error does not interrupt an item processing through the pipeline, the item processing is skipped just for the stage.
+A soft error does not interrupt an item processing through the pipeline, the item processing is skipped just for the stage.
 Be careful on batch stages: raising a soft error, while iterating on batch items, will make skip also all the items of the batch following the item that has produced the error.

-A :class:`.CriticalError` is raised for any non captured exception, or may be raised explicitly: it stops the processing of an item so that the pipeline goes ahead with the next one.
+A :class:`.CriticalError` is raised for any non captured exception, or it may be raised explicitly: it stops the processing of an item so that the pipeline goes ahead with the next one.

 It is recommended to use the